reposense/RepoSense/docs/ug/configFiles.md

 <box type="info" seamless>

-**RepoSense ignores the order of column headers in the CSV config files.**.
+**RepoSense ignores the order of column headers in the CSV config files.
+However, the spelling of the column headers must match the specified headers exactly.**
 </box>

 <box type="info" seamless>